minjuu/minjuu/README.md

 ### ✨  ABOUT ME ✨
 <br/>
-Hi there, I'm Minjoo 😊
+Hi there, I'm minju 😊
 <br>
 <br/>